cupiditys/iReady-Overload/README.md

         </a>
 </p>

 As of 2/14, this extension has ~70,000 users meaning 70,000 fewer people have to use iReady.
 Problem is, that barely makes a dent in i-Ready's 10,000,000+ students (0.7%).
 If your school uses i-Ready, recommend this extension.
 They'll thank you.
+And please, do be sure to take a look at the FAQ below before bringing up an issue in the Github repository.

 ## How to use/install

-For information on how to install, visit [here](https://github.com/cupiditys/iReady-Overload/wiki/How-to-install)
+For information on how to install, visit [here](https://github.com/cupiditys/iReady-Overload/wiki/How-to-install).
 <br/>

 The current "diagnostic hack" is [here](https://vault0.netlify.app).
 Please note the following things: